dwaite/connect/openid-connect-self-issued-v2-1_0.md

 Second mechanism defined is the usage of Decentralized Identifiers (DID).
 DID is a string that is used to obtain a DID document that contains information associated with the subject identified by a DID, including key material.
 Indirection layer between DID and DID Document allows controller of a DID to modify key material used to prove control over the identifier.
 DID Document is recorded on a system or network of some kind that can be a database of any kind including distributed ledgers and cloud storage.

-- Usage of cryptographically verifiable claims Mechanism for Self-Issued OPs to present claims using additional credential formats that enable the Holder to prove posession over the claims.
+- Usage of cryptographically verifiable claims Mechanism for Self-Issued OPs to present claims using additional credential formats that enable the Holder to prove posession over the claims using cryptographic means.
+Additional credential formats include Verifiabel Presentation defined in [VC-DATA-MODEL].

 Out of Scope: